MarzukhAsjad/ML_AI_projects/README.md

 # ML and AI projects
 Some machine learning projects as well as simple and/or complicated programs to implement artificial intelligence.

+# NLP
+Some Natural Language Processing programs are also being created.

-The python environment required to run the python files are given in the requirements.txt
+To run the python files, the requirements.txt has the information on the environment.